asharn/interview-questions-software-engineer/README.md

 - [What is sping boot acuator](https://www.baeldung.com/spring-boot-actuators)
 - [What is dev tools in spring?
 For what purpose it is used?](https://www.baeldung.com/spring-boot-devtools)
 - [What is spring MVC?](https://www.baeldung.com/spring-mvc-tutorial#springmvc)
+- Write spring annotation with cron expression for a job which execute at every 5 min.
+Is at main class we to annotate any annotaion?If yes then with which?

 # Hibernate